micolous/footswitch/client/README.md

 * debounce button presses

-* control the mute state of your default microphone device
+* control the mute state of a microphone device

   This is useful for microphones that have a monitor output that follows the microphone's mute state – so you won't hear yourself unless the PTT button is held.